ganeshanantwar/AgroTrust-QRiosity/README.md

    0.1.0

+### How do I get set up?

+Below instructions assume Linux nodes and have been thoroughly tested on Ubuntu 18.04 LTS.

+Configuration

+-  None.

+Setup instructions

+-  Clone this repo at desired location
+-  Open terminal and run 'npm install'
+-  Run node app.js launching AgroTrust Master on TCP port 9000.

+   Dependencies

+Please refer to package.json

 ### How to Test?

 Run load-test-data.sh bash script in AgroTrust-Master repository to load a dummy data simulating a value chain with below details: